-Via rawstory.com, we learn that, after nearly a month of silence (see our post from January 23 for more), the New Orleans Times-Picayune has obtained a statement from Louisiana Governor Bobby Jindal’s administration concerning the ACLU lawsuit filed in January against a Sabine Parish school on behalf of the parents of a sixth grader allegedly harassed for his Buddhist beliefs by fundamentalist Christian teachers and administrators.
+Via rawstory.com, we learn that, after nearly a month of silence, the New Orleans Times-Picayune has obtained a statement from Louisiana Governor Bobby Jindal’s administration concerning the ACLU lawsuit filed in January against a Sabine Parish school on behalf of the parents of a sixth grader allegedly harassed for his Buddhist beliefs by fundamentalist Christian teachers and administrators.

 The Times-Picayune notes that while the statement, issued by Gov. Jindal’s executive counsel, essentially offers “no comment,” Gov. Jindal just three days prior gave a high-profile speech on “religious liberty” at the Ronald Reagan Library in California.
 In that speech, he excoriated the Obama administration for waging a “silent war” on business owners who make decisions based on their religious principles.